tflo/Nude-Again/readme.md

 In my experience, making a “nude” equip set only works in theory.
 It works to nude, but to de-nude you would have to call your equip sets, and often these are not only one but some sets in a row.
 (Eg base equip set for the class, then for the spec, then some different rune variants for the weapons of your DK, you got it, I think).

-Nudist solves this issue by just and simply re-equipping what you had at the point in time when you clicked Nudist.
-Exactly what you had at that point in time.
+Nudist solves this issue by just and simply re-equipping what you had at the point in time when you clicked Nudist; to _Exactly_ what you had at that point in time.
+Equip sets are ignored, i.e the addon _records_ your equips and restores them.
+No fake, no complications, that’s all.

 ## Notes on changes since the “old” version by tekkub: